open-AIMS/NEC-estimation/README.md

     #>    EC_50 EC_50_lw EC_50_up
     #> 6.279581 5.683308 8.000000

-This still yields an upper bound that is identical to our upper range, which is again an indication that the upper bound at a concentration of 8 still does not reach our EC50.
-To extend further it would be better to refit our data using *model.set = “bot.free”* - as if we want to extrapolate for an absolute *ECx* value, it may be more valid to only use models that do not have a lower asymptote, but actually will asymptote at zero.
+This still yields an upper bound that is identical to the upper range that we supplied, which is again an indication that the upper bound at a concentration of 8 still does not reach our EC50.
+To extend the predictions further it would be better to refit our data using *model.set = “bot.free”*.
+This is because to extrapolate for an absolute *ECx* value it may be more valid to only use models that do not have a lower asymptote (otherwise the predicted values may never reach zero).
 Here we will consider our *ECx* values in relative terms instead for simplicity, which means the *ECx* values represent a percentage decline in the response relative to the range of the fitted data across the observed range of concentration (x.val).
 We will do this for both out EC10 and our EC50 to be consistent.

     load(file = "out_temp.RData")
     ECx10 <- extract_ECx(out, ECx.val = 10, type = "relative")